 - The Alcoholic: The fake TV listings page included in the instructions lists the show Ffloyd on the Ffloor with the description "hic!", a reference to then-popular TV chef Keith Floyd who was well known for enjoying a glass or two of wine on his cooking shows.

 - Anyone Can Die: A Publicity Stunt always has a chance to kill one of your stars!
 This hurts your group's popularity and abilities and it takes time for the remaining members to overcome the setback.

 - Bland-Name Product: "The Sun" is present in parody form as "The Stun".

 - Cordon Bleugh Chef: The instructions include a fake TV listings page including a listing for an episode of the fictional show Cookery Corner touting "Pig's Brain Soufflé" as the dish.

-- Deadpan Snarker: In the instruction sheet of all places:"ZX81: You'll need a small add-on for the game to work properly.
+- Deadpan Snarker: In the instruction sheet of all places when explaining how to play the game on unsupported systems:"ZX81: You'll need a small add-on for the game to work properly.
 Go to your nearest computer dealer and ask for a 'ZX Spectrum'.
 Unpack and test it, then follow the instructions Cassette: Spectrum above."

 - Infinity +1 Sword: More like "Infinity +1 Rock Star", but Bill Collins has the highest stats (which is no surprise considering his popularity during the game's release), but he's also the most expensive, with a wage of 30000$ a week.